How Drinking Coffee Before A Workout Affects Your Performance

 Along with the polyphenols, the caffeine in coffee has performance-enhancing properties.
-In an overarching review of caffeine and exercise, researchers analyzed 4,800 people across 300 studies and found that exercise performance increased up to 16% after participants drank caffeine.
+In an overarching review of caffeine and exercise, researchers analyzed 4,800 people across 300 studies and found that exercise performance increased up to 16% after participants drank caffeine1.

 How long before a workout should I drink coffee?

 "Caffeine takes about 30 minutes to start working to boost energy levels," Talbott explains, "so depending on the duration of your workout, you can 'time' when you want the caffeine effect to exert itself."